netxms/netxms-doc/admin/scripting.rst

 Overview
 --------

-In many parts of the system, fine tuning can be done by using NetXMS built-in scripting language called NXSL (stands for NetXMS Scripting Language).
-NXSL was designed specifically to be used as embedded scripting language within NetXMS, and because of this has some specific features and limitations.
+In many parts of the system, fine tuning can be done by using |product_name| built-in scripting language called NXSL (stands for |product_name| Scripting Language).
+NXSL was designed specifically to be used as embedded scripting language within |product_name|, and because of this has some specific features and limitations.
 Most notable is very limited access to data outside script boundaries – for example, from NXSL script you cannot access files on server, nor call external programs, nor even